aflaag/.config/README.md

 ### general

+- check if the file i'm saving are truly useful

+### install.sh

-- put the arch installing process inside install.sh
+- put the arch installing process
 - check if there are other steps i am missing

 ### sddm